schmuckh/TeamsChannelArchiver/README.md

 Click on Export

-A new folder "Chatprotokol" will apear in your channels files folder
+A new folder "Chatprotocol" will apear in your channel files folder
 ![image](https://user-images.githubusercontent.com/124037247/216258813-bb1d5c40-9083-4e90-9928-9fa869bbd394.png)

 ## Known Issues